ImageKai/360_flight_planner/README.md

 ### 1. `flight_plan_points.csv`

-This file contains the two section,
+This file contains the two section:

 First section is to provides numeric parameters used to define the flight pattern

 #### Format: